 Preparations are made to insert pedicle screws.
 The surgeon watches on a fluoroscope (an X-ray that can be seen on a video screen) to determine the exact spot to place the screws.
 The screws are inserted through the pedicle bones of the vertebrae to be fused.
 For example, if two vertebrae are

 the surgeon more room to do the TLIF surgery through the foramen. ("Transforaminal" means through the foramen).
 The nerve root going through the foramen is gently moved aside for the remainder of the TLIF procedure.

 surgical tool called a rongeur through the foramen and cuts a small "window" into the back of the disc.
 The disc is removed by working from the back toward the front of the disc space.
 When the disc and remaining

 The surface of the vertebral body within the disc space is called the end plate.
 By peeling off the end plate with a curette, the surgeon causes bleeding to occur.
 The bleeding is needed to stimulate healing of the bone graft that will be placed into the interbody space.

 The surgeon prepares to insert the spacer into the disc space between the vertebral bodies.
 The spacer, sometimes called a "fusion cage," is made either of bone, titanium, or carbon fiber reinforced polymer.
 Most

-are hollow so that bone graft material (taken from the pelvis or in the form of a bone substitute)
+are hollow so that bone graft material (taken from the pelvis or in the form of a bone substitute) can be packed inside the spacer.
+The surgeon measures the size of the disc space to ensure the best fit of the

-Working through the foramen, the surgeon inserts bone graft material into the front half of the disc space.
-Next, a spacer is placed into the back half of the disc space and pushed as far as possible to the opposite side.
+far as possible to the opposite side.
 A second spacer is inserted next to the first spacer.
 This completes the steps for fusing the front of the vertebrae (the anterior column).